 COOPER CREEK RESERVOIR: rainbow trout, bass, bluegill, coho and Chinook smolts

-In the last two years, Cooper has been stocked with coho and Chinook salmon juveniles.
+In the last several years, Cooper has been stocked with coho and Chinook salmon juveniles (20,000 coho in 2019).
 These are often mistaken for kokanee.
 Anglers may retain up to 5 salmon juveniles in the reservoir as part of their daily trout bag limit.
-Please remember to release salmon and trout less than 8-inches.
+Please remember to release salmon and trout less than 8 inches.

 DIAMOND LAKE: trout

 With variable winter conditions, fishing at Diamond is tough to predict.
 A recent report showed anglers having success on the ice.
 Moderately low temperatures are forecasted for the weekend with some snow as well.

 Make sure to contact Diamond Lake Lodge for up-to-date conditions.
 Anglers can check fishing and water conditions at Diamond Lake on the Diamond Lake Resort Facebook page, or call 541-793-3333 for updates.
 Diamond Lake is open year-round.
 Anglers should also check with the Umpqua National Forest (541-498-2531) for information on seasonal camp and ramp closures.

 Diamond Lake has been stocked with tiger and brown trout.
 These fish are intended to assist in controlling illegally introduced tui chub.
 These trout are catch-and-release only and need to be released immediately and unharmed if caught.

 FORD’S POND: largemouth bass, smallmouth bass, yellow perch, bluegill, crappie